 And now, I’m going to let you in on those secrets.
 Together, we’re going to find your best niche business idea in three simple steps.

-This is the fun bit of the equation: how to select a niche that you love.
+This is the fun bit of the equation: how to choose a niche that you love.
 Some people call it a subject you’re passionate about.

 Using the word “passionate” can feel a bit overwhelming for some.
 So let me ask you this simpler question: